DonBatman/mystacks/README.md

-This mod changes the number of items in a stack.
+This mod changes the number of items in a stack.If you want to change the number of items you can do it at the top of init.lua.
+Below that is the list of items that changes.
+It is easy to add more if you want.
 It makes them hold 250 items in a stack.

 Here are the items that changes;